Reduce Climate Change

 • Plant trees

-• Make wise transportation choices (Like riding a bicycle instead of driving in a car)
+• Make wiser transportation choices, such as riding a bicycle instead of driving in a car